fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 3. CSS and HTML for webpage
 4. JS for interactivity
 5. Employing a live server to deploy
-6. Dashboard Elements will display a relevant plot showcasing  - a.'Spending by country' - Total spending by each countries in a specific year (in millions) -
+6. Dashboard Elements will display a relevant plot showcasing:

+    a.
+'Spending by country' - Total spending by each countries in a specific year (in millions) -

     b.
 'Spending by Year' - Total spending for each country for all years  - 'Spending by Year'

     c.
 'Country on map' - Use lat and long markers to highlight different countries/ places on map - 'Spending by country on map'

     d. '% of total health spending' - Share of the total health spending

     e.
 'Spending by % GDP' - Total spending as a percentage of GDP - Spending by % GDP,

     f.
 'Spending by per capita' - by per capita (USD)

     g.
 'Pharma News Headline' - Web scraping to get new headline regarding any updates on Pharma

 ## Initial Split of the Project :

-1. Charlotte- no SQL- some database with Vivian, and python data cleaning, sqlalchemy
+* Charlotte - no SQL- some database with Vivian, and python data cleaning, sqlalchemy
-2. Vivian- SQL – database build + ERD
+* Vivian - SQL – database build + ERD
-3. Grace- Half data clean half flask API - matplotlib
+* Grace - Half data clean half flask API - matplotlib
-4. Helen- other half data – some flask -matplotlib-JS
+* Helen - other half data – some flask -matplotlib-JS
-5. Farjana- HTML, Webscraping, rest of flask, CSS, JS.
+* Farjana - HTML, Webscraping, rest of flask, CSS, JS.
 Final writer.

 - - -